Although Apache ActiveMQ Artemis provides a JMS agnostic messaging API, many users will be more comfortable using JMS.

 In the example above the client is using the

-A client may also specify multiple comma-delimited host:port combinations in
+provider URL.
+A client may also specify multiple comma-delimited

 connector(s) for the underlying connection.

-udp scheme is also supported which should use a host:port combination
+udp scheme is also supported which should use an host:port

 broadcast-group configured on the ActiveMQ Artemis server(s).